[Edited March 24, 2015]

 The Dhejne and Asscheman studies both found increased mortality and risk of suicide among transsexuals compared to control groups.

-Trans-identification is often presented as a crisis and it is commonly claimed that trans-identified people are suicidal or in danger of being self-injurious because of their self-assessed sex-incongruence.
-Yet these findings contradict arguments that surgery and/or cross-sex hormones are urgently necessary interventions that prevent suicide and other self-harming behaviors.
+Trans-identification is often presented as a crisis.
+It is commonly claimed that trans-identified people are suicidal or in danger of being self-injurious because of their self-assessed sex-incongruence.
+Yet the findings in these studies contradict arguments that surgery and/or cross-sex hormones are urgently necessary interventions in order to prevent or stop suicide and other self-harming behaviors.

 Even at the highest institutional levels, even in the WPATH Standards of Care, guidance about access to surgery and hormones often frame suicide as an argument in favor of “sex reassignment” procedures.
 But I don’t know of any (other?) context where a socially appropriate or clinically “therapeutic” response to suicide threats is to accommodate the demands of the threatener.
-Suicide is not a bargaining chip.
-This is not insensitive or punitive, it is the only safe and rational response to give.
+Suicide is not a bargaining chip and should not be leveraged as a political weapon.
+To treat suicide as a medical emergency in itself is not insensitive or punitive, it is the only safe and rational response to give.
 Suicidal ideations should be immediately evaluated for risk of danger, never negotiated with.

-Given the high rates of mortality and suicide despite access to cross-sex hormones and genital surgery (not because of them), the insistence that these treatments function as a panacea for transsexualism must be more widely questioned.
+(Asscheman) Given the high rates of mortality and suicide despite access to cross-sex hormones and genital surgery not because of them, the insistence that these treatments function as a panacea for transsexualism should be more widely questioned.
 It is irresponsible to look at only a fraction of a transsexual’s life.
 We must consider the full person– including what happens after surgery and after transition.
-That is what humanity looks like.
-We have reason to be concerned.
+That is what responsible, humanitarian science looks like.

 Study 2: CRIMINALITY and MASCULINITY